ssaarela/javersion/README.md

 # Object Mapping

+## Properties

+By default Javersion processes all non-transient fields.
+Fields may be ignored also with `@VersionIgnore` annotation.

+Simple Java Bean compatible properties (get/is/set) can be versioned with `@VersionProperty` on a getter with matching setter.

+Property name used in versioning defaults to field's or property's name.
+Default name can be overridden with `@VersionProperty("versionableName")`.

+`@VersionProperty` annotated getter overrides a field with a name that matches it's _versionable name_.
+Therefore if property name is overridden, one may have to ignore the field separately.

+## Constructors

+Javersion uses default (no-args) constructor by default.
+Other constructor may also be used by annotating it with `@VersionConstructor` or Jackson's `@JsonCreator`.

+When other than default constructor is used, Javersion needs to know _versionable_ property names that are bound to constructor parameters.
+Parameter names can be defined by

+  * compiling with `javac -parameters` option allows using source code parameter names
+  * `@Param("versionableName")` annotation
+  * `@JsonProperty("versionableName")` annotation

 ## Nulls

 If a property has null value in changeset, it is skipped in binding.
 Thus setting a property to null,